Al-un/beerworld/docker-getting-started/server/README.md

 _Why Koa?_

-I have been playing with [Express](https://expressjs.com/) so far.
+I have been playing mainly with [Express](https://expressjs.com/) so far.
 As mentioned in the [Koa introduction](https://koajs.com/#introduction), Koa is developed by the team behind Express.
 If the team behind the most used framework decided to go for something new, there must be a valid reason.
 Also, I am pretty sure those guys know what they are doing so I turned on my curious sheep mode and followed them.

 ### First steps